Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Iterative codebook feature learning (ICFL)

+As $z_i$ is fixed in this gradient step, the algorithm does not need to propagate gradients through $z$ in order to learn an encoder; instead the ``encoder'' is simply batched-OMP which will use any feature direction $W_{\mathrm{dec},m}$ that aligns with some $x_i$, and hence as long as some $x_i$ aligns with $W_{\mathrm{dec},m}$, that $W_{\mathrm{dec},m}$ will receive gradient updates.
+We find that this procedure is much more robust against the emergence of ``dead'' features during training, as shown in Table~\ref{tab:dead}.

-In practice, we leverage random resets to ensure that the columns of $W_{\mathrm{dec}}$ are not too correlated.
-To prevent the collapse of multiple feature directions (i.e. columns of $W_{\mathrm{dec}}$) to the same direction, after every 100 stochastic gradient descent steps, we take every pair of columns of $W_{\mathrm{dec}}$ that have cosine-similarity above $0.9$ and randomly initialize one of the pairs with a vector selected uniformly at random from the hypersphere.
+In practice, we initialize $W_{\mathrm{dec}}$ using the standard \textit{pytorch} initialization for a linear transform and leverage random resets to ensure that the columns of $W_{\mathrm{dec}}$ are not too correlated (high correlation is sometimes referred to as feature collapse).
+Specifically, after every 100 stochastic gradient descent steps, we take every pair of columns of $W_{\mathrm{dec}}$ that have cosine-similarity above $0.9$ and randomly initialize one of the pairs with a vector selected uniformly at random from the hypersphere.
+One could think of the random resets as playing a role analogous to the projection step in projected gradient descent, in order to enforce the constraint that $\mathrm{cosim}(W_i, W_j) < 1-\delta$.
+However, unlike projected gradient, we are not deterministically projecting onto the boundary of the constraint set; instead, the random reset ensures that we are at some (random) point in the interior of the constraint set (with high probability).
+This trades off the compute costs and algorithmic complexity of a true projection step for a cheap alternative that works well in practice.
 Before running Algorithm~\ref{alg:1}, we always center the representations $x$ by subtracting the average representation of unperturbed samples from the control distribution, such that the origin represents the unperturbed state.
-Finally, we normalize the representations before applying the dictionary learner.
+Before ICFL, we normalize the representations to have unit norm.